 Is this guideline up to date?

 We checked this guideline in March 2017.
-Recommendations in this guideline will be updated and incorporated into the new clinical guideline on primary brain tumours and brain metastases which is currently in development.
+Recommendations in this guideline will be updated and incorporated into the new clinical guideline on primary brain tumours and brain metastases.